KrAG2000/project-piano/README.md

 # project-piano
-A playable 17 keys pianos
+A 17 keys piano playable with keyboard

-It is a simple piano having 17 keys and which have keys enough to play 1 octave(more than 1 actually).
-It can be played by clicking on the keys using mouse/touchpad or keyboard whose key configuration can be found below.
+It's a basic piano with 17 keys, offering more than enough to play a full octave.
+You can play it by clicking the keys with a mouse or touchpad, or by using a keyboard, with the key configuration provided below.

 ```
   Keys    w   e       t   y   u       o   p